ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 The ForgeRock platform provides server ingredients for setting up OAuth 2.0 flows: [ForgeRock Access Management](https://www.forgerock.com/platform/access-management) plays the role of the [OpenID Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) and [ForgeRock Identity Management](https://www.forgerock.com/platform/identity-management) may serve as the [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1).
 The easiest way to see it in action is setting up and running the [ForgeRock platform sample tailored for OAuth 2.0 development](https://github.com/ForgeRock/forgeops-init/tree/master/7.0/oauth2/development).

-With this environment in place, you will be able to evaluate a more advanced iOS OAuth 2.0 client built following the same principles as the basic application described above and, in fact, having the latter used as the starting point.
+With this environment in place, you will be able to evaluate a more advanced iOS OAuth 2.0 client built by following the same principles as the basic application described above and, in fact, having the latter used as the starting point.
 A [short video](https://forgerock.wistia.com/medias/3dft2ndyvh) demonstrates the app running on an iOS simulator.

 The application code can be found in the [Example OAuth2 Clients](https://github.com/ForgeRock/exampleOAuth2Clients/) project on GitHub under `/iOS-AppAuth/iOS-AppAuth-IDM`.
 Consult the [ForgeRock example README](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth#full) for more information.